Show All Answers

 The City Attorney's Office is on the 5th Floor of the City Hall building at 124 West Michigan Avenue Lansing, Michigan 48933.

 You can request an absentee ballot up to 75 days before the election.
-The latest you can receive your ballot will be the Saturday before the election.
-As this date is close to the election, it may be best to come to our office and vote your absentee ballot.
-Our South Washington office will be open from 8 a.m. to 2 p.m. on the Saturday before each election.
+The latest we can mail your ballot will be the Friday before the election.
+As this date is close to the election, it may be best to come to our office to request and vote your absentee ballot.
+Our South Washington office will be open the Saturday and Sunday before each election.